 - (3) All members of the medical staff and credentialed providers must maintain continuous uninterrupted enrollment with all governmental health care programs. - (a) It shall be the duty of all medical staff members and credentialed providers to promptly inform the chief medical officer and the corporate credentialing office of any investigation, action taken, or the initiation of any process which could lead to an action taken by any governmental programs. - (b) Exclusion of any medical staff member or licensed health care professional credentialed provider from participation in any federal or state government program or suspension from participation, in whole or part, in any federal or state government reimbursement program, shall result in immediate lapse of membership on the medical staff of the Ohio state university hospitals and the immediate lapse of clinical privileges at the Ohio state university hospitals as of the effective date of the exclusion or suspension.
 Medical staff members may submit a request to resign their medical staff membership to the Chief Medical Officer in lieu of automatic termination.
-The resignation in lieu of automatic termination shall be discussed at the next credentialing committee and medical staff administrative committee in order to provide recommendations to the Quality and Professional Affairs Committee of the Wexner Medical Center Board.
-A final determination should be decided by the Quality and Professional Affairs Committee at its next regular meeting. - (c) If the medical staff member's or credentialed provider's licensed health care professional's participation in these all governmental programs is fully reinstated, the affected medical staff member or licensed health care professional credentialed provider shall be eligible to apply for membership and clinical privileges at that time.
+The resignation in lieu of automatic termination shall be discussed at the next credentialing committee and medical staff administrative committee in order to provide recommendations to the Quality and Professional Affairs Committee at its next regular meeting. - (c) If the medical staff member's or credentialed provider's licensed health care professional's participation in these-all governmental programs is fully reinstated, the affected medical staff member or licensed health care professional-credentialed provider shall be eligible to apply for membership and clinical privileges at that time.
 It shall be the duty of all medical staff members and licensed health care professionals to promptly inform the chief medical officer of any action taken, or the initiation of any process which could lead to such action taken by any of these programs.